|Hydrogen Alpha Solar Observing Program Coordinator:

 Welcome to the world of Hydrogen Alpha Solar Observing!

-Only use H-alpha filters and telescopes from reputable sources and always check your filter for damage before each use.
-As Richard Hill states in Observe and Understand the Sun: "Observing the sun is the only inherently dangerous observing an amateur astronomer can do.
+Before you start any solar observing program, make absolutely certain that you have safe filters and a safe set-up.
+Only use filters from reputable sources, and never use a “solar filter” that screws into an eyepiece.
+As Richard Hill states in Observe and Understand the Sun: “Observing the sun is the only inherently dangerous observing an amateur astronomer can do.
 Be aware of this at all times and take all necessary precautions.
 If you do not know a filter or procedure is safe then do not use it!
 Always err on the side of safety.
 An eye once damaged is forever damaged.
 Filters that let too much INFRARED light through can burn an eye if used visually.
 There is NO PAIN when this happens.
 Burned retinas can not be repaired.
 Excessive ULTRAVIOLET light has been shown to cause cataracts.
-So be very careful."
-Remember to cap or remove your finder scope before observing and never use a "solar filter" that screws into an eyepiece.
+So be very careful.”

 Requirements and Rules